BooleanCube/AStar-Pathfinding-Simulation/README.md

 ![complicated-drawings](https://cloud.githubusercontent.com/assets/25334129/22450232/2b790d14-e733-11e6-8a91-4b4cba372f9b.gif)

 ## Basic Controls

+### Map Creation
 You must create a map to start the pathfinding.
 The start node is blue, end node is red and the walls are black.

 To create nodes:
   - Start: hold 's' + left click